 Remote control is essential; onboard controls are limited

 The MERACH CV30 Pro Vibration Plate Exercise Machine is a sleek and modern option that strikes a balance between aesthetic appeal and functional performance.
 With a slightly curved, ergonomic design, it offers a more comfortable standing surface compared to perfectly flat boards, which helps keep your feet securely planted during intense sessions.
 The machine supports up to 400 lbs, making it a robust choice for a wide range of users.
-It uses a powerful motor to deliver deep tissue stimulation through oscillation, which many users find effective for waking up dormant muscles, soothing back pain, and aiding in lymphatic drainage after long periods of sitting.
+It uses a powerful motor to deliver deep tissue stimulation through oscillation, which can be effective for waking up dormant muscles, soothing back pain, and aiding in lymphatic drainage after long periods of sitting.

 Performance